I can’t wait for you to try this keto apple cranberry cobbler. It’s packed with fall flavors and a pure delight to all the senses.

 Filling

-2. Cook the chayote squash for about 25 30 minutes.
+- Cook the chayote squash for about 25 to 30 minutes.
 They should still be firm but cooked through.

-4. Place the cooled chayote into a medium-size bowl.
+- Place the cooled chayote into a medium-sized bowl.

-5. To the chayote add the cinnamon, ginger, nutmeg, spices or essential oils, 1/2 cup sugar substitute, cream of tartar, and lemon juice.
+- To the chayote, add the cinnamon, ginger, nutmeg, spices and sugar substitute, cream of tartar, and lemon juice.
 Combine well.

-8. In a baking dish 9X9 baking dish that has been greased well with butter add the chayote-cranberry filling.
+- In a baking dish, 9X9 baking dish that has been greased well with butter, add the chayote-cranberry filling.

-9. Dot the filling with the 2 tablespoons of sliced butter.
+- Dot the filling with two tablespoons of sliced butter.

 Cobbler Topping

-1. Create the cobbler crust by combining the almond flour, coconut flour, baking powder, salt, and 3 tablespoons of sugar substitute.
+- Combine the almond flour, coconut flour, baking powder, salt, and 3 tablespoons of sugar substitute to create the cobbler crust.

-2. Using a pastry cutter or by hand cut in the thinly sliced cold butter into the dry ingredients.
+- Using a pastry cutter or by hand, cut the thinly sliced cold butter into the dry ingredients.
 Mix until crumbly and resembles coarse cornmeal.

-3. Next, add the eggs and combine well but do not over mix.
+- Next, add the eggs and combine well, but do not over-mix.
 Set aside.

 Assemble The Cobbler

-1. Top the "apple" cobbler with the crumb crust.
-Make sure to break up the crust topping into small pieces and evenly distribute.
+- Top the "apple" cobbler with the crumb crust.
+Break up the crust topping into small pieces and evenly distribute it.

 Icing (Optional)

-1. Combine the confectioner's sugar substitute, heavy whipping cream, vanilla extract, a pinch of salt.
-Start with two tablespoons of cream and add more if you need to thin the icing down.
+- Combine the confectioner's sugar substitute, heavy whipping cream, vanilla extract, and a pinch of salt.
+Start with two tablespoons of cream and add more if necessary to thin the icing.

 Nutrition Information: